ncatlab/nlab-content/pages/7/8/6/3/3687/content.md

 This categorical formulation was introduced by [[Maxim Kontsevich]] in 1994 under the name **homological mirror symmetry**.
 The equivalence of the categorical expression of mirror symmetry to the SCFT formulation has been proven by [[Maxim Kontsevich]] and independently by [[Kevin Costello]], who showed how the datum of a topological conformal field theory is equivalent to the datum of a [[Calabi-Yau category|Calabi-Yau A-∞-category]](see [[TCFT]]).

 The mirror symmetry conjecture roughly claims that every Calabi-Yau 3-fold has a mirror.
-In fact one considers (mirror symmetry for) degenerating families for Calabi-Yau 3-folds in large volume limit (what can be expressed precisely via the Gromov-Hausdorff metric).
+In fact one considers (mirror symmetry for) degenerating families for Calabi-Yau 3-folds in large volume limit (which may be expressed precisely via the Gromov-Hausdorff metric).
 The appropriate definition of (an appropriate version of) the [[Fukaya category]] of a symplectic manifold is difficult to achieve in desired generality.
 Invariants/tools of Fukaya category include symplectic [[Floer homology]] and Gromov-Witten invariants (building up the [[quantum cohomology]]).

-Mirror symmetry is related to the [[T-duality]] on each fiber of an associated Lagrangian fibration (Strominger-Yau-Zaslow conjecture).
+Mirror symmetry is related to the [[T-duality]] on each fiber of an associated Lagrangian fibration [Strominger-Yau-Zaslow 96](#StromingerYauZaslow96).

 Although the non-Calabi-Yau case may be of lesser interest to physics, one can still formulate some mirror symmetry statements for, for instance, Fano manifolds.
 The mirror to a Fano manifold is a Landau-Ginzburg model (see [Hori-Vafa 00](#HoriVafa00); see also work of Auroux for an explanation via the Strominger-Yau-Zaslow T-duality philosophy).
 Then the statements are: the A-model of the Fano (given by the Fukaya category) is equivalent to the B-model of the Landau-Ginzburg model (given by the category of matrix factorizations); and the B-model of the Fano (given by the derived category of sheaves) is equivalent to the A-model of the Landau-Ginzburg model (given by the Fukaya-Seidel category).
 A few of the relevant names: Kontsevich, Hori-Vafa, Auroux, Katzarkov, Orlov, Seidel, ...